 Don’t forget to attach your invoices to your email.
 Also, you can remove those ASINs and let Amazon know.
 It helps them remove the claim from your account faster.

 Know More: Amazon FBA Fees & Costs for Sellers

 How to Avoid IP Claims?

-If I want to be clear I should say there is no official list of the brands that file an IP claim against you if you sell their products.
-It was better if these brands were registered as restricted brands and didn’t put the seller’s business at risk by false IP claims.
+If I want to be clear, I should say there is no official list of the brands that file an IP claim against you if you sell their products.
+It would be better if these brands were registered as restricted brands and didn’t put the seller’s business at risk by false IP claims.
 But it is what it is today!

 If you want to know about these brands, you can ask other sellers in Facebook groups.
 I’m sure you can find generous sellers who share their knowledge.

 Some extensions can help you and send an alert about these troublesome brands.